 Thomas J. Watson Research Center, NY USA

 I was recognized as an ACM Distinguished Scientist for seminal contributions to the field of dynamic binary translation.
-I am also a member of the IBM Academy of Technology and an IBM Master Inventor, and I was recently nominated to the IBM Data Science team which assists customers in solving analytics problems related to very large data sets.
+I am also a member of the IBM Academy of Technology and an IBM Master Inventor.

 I received my MS and Ph.D. in Computer Science from Rice University.
 In addition to IBM Research, I have worked as a research fellow at Caltech, a compiler engineer at Kendall Square Research, and a senior scientist at Hewlett-Packard Labs.
 Prior to joining IBM Research, I co-founded Liquid Machines Inc., a startup company in Waltham, MA that was later acquired by Check Point Software Technologies.